Dear Abby: Gym relationship harder to quit than membership - NewsBreak

 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
 Contact Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

-The post Dear Abby: Gym relationship harder to quit than membership appeared first on West Virginia Daily News .
+The post Dear Abby: Gym relationship harder to quit than membership appeared first on The Virginian Review .

 Comments / 0